2023 Best Journalism Schools in the New England Region

 The average amount in student loans that journalism majors at Boston U take out is $24,146.
 This translates to an average monthly loan payment of $629, based on a 10-year repayment plan.

-You’ll be in good company if you decide to attend Quinnipiac University.
-It ranked #4 on our 2023 Best Journalism Schools in the New England Region list.
-Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Quinnipiac University.
+The school came in at #4 on this year’s Best Journalism Schools in the New England Region list.
+Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.

 After completing their degree, journalism graduates from Quinnipiac carry an average student debtload of $27,000.